Poland’s political divide widens more after mayor is slain

 Poland’s political fissures have widened in recent months, pitting conservatives — many of them government supporters — against liberal critics who accuse the ruling party of threatening the country’s hard-won democracy by undermining the independence of the judiciary and the media.

-In this toxic atmosphere, there has been an increase in hate speech, political threats and, most stunningly, the assassination of popular Mayor Pawel Adamowicz, a critic of the ruling Law and Justice Party’s anti-immigrant policies.
+In this toxic atmosphere, there has been an increase in hate speech, political threats and, most stunningly, the assassination of popular Gdansk Mayor Pawel Adamowicz, a critic of the ruling Law and Justice Party’s anti-immigrant policies.

 Most Read Nation & World Stories